-June 10, 2021
+June 5, 2024

-Joris Jabouin, Chief Auditor Broward County Public Schools 600 SE 3rd Avenue, 8th Floor Fort Lauderdale, Florida 33301
+Dave Rhodes, Task Assigned Chief Auditor Broward County Public Schools 600 SE 3rd Avenue, 8th Floor Fort Lauderdale, Florida 33301

-Pursuant to the approved internal audit scope of work, submitted April 29, 2020, we hereby submit follow up report related to our Roofing Process Analysis (issued September 2020).
-We will be presenting this report to the Audit Committee at the next scheduled meeting.
+Pursuant to the approved internal audit scope of work, dated February 8, 2024, we hereby present the results of our follow-up procedures related to our September 2020 Roofing Process Analysis.
+The primary objective of our procedures was to determine if the issues noted in the September 2020 Roofing Process Analysis have been properly remediated.
+As of the date of this report, two (2) of nine (9) prior observations remain open.
+We will be presenting this report to the Audit Committee at the June 20, 2024 meeting.